Homological Stability among Moduli Spaces of Holomorphic Curves in Complex Projective Space: Variants of the main theorem

 The idea of the proof is that a holomorphic map $(F,J)\rightarrow \cp$ from a singular surface \textit{is} a holomorphic map $(F_1,J_1)\rightarrow \cp$ with conditions on the marked points $\{p_{1_k}\}$.
-The theorem follows from Segal's previous work when $F$ is not singular.
+The theorem follows from Segal's previous work when $F$ is not singular (i.e., the set of nodes is empty, $P=\emptyset$).